.

 signs for czech food like svickova with english translation

-Czech and English translation of Svickova
+Czech and an almost correct English translation of Svickova

 The two big variants with Svíčková are the dumplings and the gravy.
 You would always expect bread dumplings but occasionally you’ll find a mix of regular (houskove) and herb dumplings (Karlovarsky bread dumplings with green herbs) or if you are really lucky it will be bacon dumplings.
 For the gravy some places go very light whereas others offer a gravy that looks almost orange but the common factor is that it is a thick creamy gravy that has a sweet taste.
 Restaurants would not expect to serve anything other than dumplings with Svíčková but on occasion I have seen this served with rice.